joakim-brannstrom/dextool/plugin/mutate/examples/README.md

 The mutation testing is separated in three phases, analyze/test/report.

-The analyze phase only need to be performed when the source code is changed.
+The analyze phase analyze the source code for mutants.
+This means that the analyze phase has to be re-executed when the source code change.
+Dextool warn when you need to do this.

  * [2 analyze](gtest/2_analyze.sh)